• Skip to main content

 Wetterlings Sharpening/Grinding Stone 2-sided Coarse/Fine

-The fifth tool is this review is from Wetterlings.
-Straightaway, you would want to ask, what do you get by putting your money on this product?
+The fifth tool in this review is from Wetterlings.
+Straightaway, you would want to ask, what do you get by putting your money into this product?
 Well, as always, we put together full tool facts to keep you in the know, so you don’t have to worry about anything.
 While it costs a little more than Fiskars ax sharpening stone, yet affordable, here is what you get with this product:

 • It features up to 600 grits on the smooth-gritted side, and 180 on the rough end hence ideal for fine grinding and restoring dull blades.